-Cash, Cash Equivalents, and Restricted Cash
+Cash and Restricted Cash

-Cash and cash equivalents include checking and interest-bearing demand deposit accounts with financial institutions.
-The Company considers investments with an original maturity of 90 days or less to be cash equivalents.
+Cash includes checking and interest-bearing demand deposit accounts with financial institutions.

 The Company has cash balances at a financial institution that exceed federal depository insurance limits.
 All deposits maintained at financial institutions are fully collateralized daily in U.S. Treasury securities at the Federal Reserve Bank of St. Louis.